SignPath/Website-old/src/code-signing/4_breaches.md

 @[toc]

-Recent attack reports and coverage by tech and mainstream media as well as research groups show the increasing role that **supply-chain attacks** using **stolen code signing certificates** (or more accurately, their private keys) play in targeted attacks.
+Recent attack reports, tech and mainstream media as well as research groups show the increasing role of **supply-chain attacks** using **stolen code signing certificates** (or more accurately, their private keys) in targeted attacks.

-In short, while high-value targets often have their defenses up, the same is not always true for software vendors and contractors.
-So in order to compromise worthwhile targets, attackers will go out of their way to infiltrate them by attacking their suppliers first.
+In short, while high-value targets often have their defenses up, the same is not always the case for software vendors and contractors.
+So in order to compromise worthwhile targets, attackers will try to infiltrate them by attacking their suppliers first.
 With a valid signature from a known supplier, it is much easier to infiltrate the network of a hardened target.

 Major concepts include: